Chem 111 Laboratories Spring 2026

 What you need to know before attending your first lab....

-Lab Sessions begin the week of January 13 in room FR308.
+Lab Sessions start the week beginning January 12 in room FR308.

 The following two clickable icons appear at various places in the lab schedule: